-(1) In-the-Money Options are the difference between the market value of the underlying securities at December 31, 2020 and the exercise price of the option.
-The closing Toronto Stock Exchange share price for the Company's common shares as at December 31, 2020 was C\$1.65 per common share.

-(2) Share Based Awards are in the form of RSU Plan.
-The 2018 RSU Plan (the "2018 RSU Plan") was approved by the shareholders on May 24, 2018, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
-As of December 31, 2020, a total of 4,293,000 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,238,610 were vested and 260,890 were cancelled.
+- (1) In-the-Money Options are the difference between the market value of the underlying securities at December 31, 2023 and the exercise price of the option.
+The closing Toronto Stock Exchange share price for the Company's common shares as at December 31, 2023 was C\$0.69 per common share. - (2) Unallocated entitlements under the 2018 RSU Plan were last approved by shareholders on May 27, 2021, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
+For the year ended December 31, 2023, 1,878,320 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,005,333 were vested and 68,944 were cancelled.
 The value of the RSUs is based on the closing price of the Common Shares on the vesting date.
-The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2020.
-The closing market price on September 20, 2020 was C\$1.41 per common share, the closing market price on August 28, 2020 was C\$1.555 per common share, and the closing market price on August 21, 2020 was C\$1.54 per common share.

-- (3) The option exercise price is quoted in Canadian dollars as they relate specifically to the Canadian dollar share price as quoted on the Toronto Stock Exchange. - (4) The Awards are calculated in Canadian dollars and are converted into US dollars by applying an exchange rate of US1.00 = C1.3412, which represents the average exchange rate for the year 2020 quoted by the Bank of Canada.
+The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2023.
+The closing market price on the issuance dates of March 25, 2022 was C\$1.19 per common share, and the closing market price on March 29, 2023 was C\$1.12 per common share, representing the two RSU grant dates. - (3) The option exercise price is quoted in Canadian dollars as they relate specifically to the Canadian dollar share price as quoted on the Toronto Stock Exchange. - (4) The Awards are calculated in Canadian dollars and are converted into US dollars by applying an exchange rate of US\$1.00 = C\$1.3495, which represents the average exchange rate for the year 2023 quoted by the Bank of Canada.